Quiplogs/QuiplogsNotifications/README.md

   1. Quiplogs.Notifications.Send - The package takes an type of IEmail and send it to the Azure Queue
   2. Quiplogs.Notifications.Process - The package processes a queue item and sends it off to the SendGrid API

+## Requirements

+  1. Azure Subscription with Azure storage for the Queue
+  2. SendGrid Account

 ## Quiplogs.Notifications.Send